Bharathiraja: Film career

 Vedham Pudhithu dealt with the caste issue in a stronger manner.
 The film's narrative was seamless and starred Sathyaraj as Balu Thevar.
 It contains some of Bharathiraja's trademark touches as well as several ground-breaking scenes.
 Vedham Pudhithu made a revolutionary thoughts about caste discriminations in Brahmin and other upper castes in Tamil Nadu.
 Bharathiraja has successfully managed to modernise his film-making techniques for the 1990s.
 The commercial success of Kizhakku Cheemaiyile and the awards that Karuththamma garnered stand as testimony to his ability to thrill the younger generation as well.
 Bharathiraja was on the same stage in 1996 to receive another National Award for Anthimanthaarai.

 In late 1996, Bharathiraja was signed on to direct two films, with the Sarathkumar-starrer Vaakkapatta Bhoomi announced in October.
 The following month, he began work on a film titled Siragugal Murivadhillai, starring Napolean, Heera Rajagopal and Prakash Raj.
 Both films were later shelved.
 He planned to revive Vaakkapatta Bhoomi with Cheran during late 2004, but the collaboration did not materialise.

 His 2001 film Kadal Pookal won him that year's National Film Award for Best Screenplay.
 The well-known Tamil film director Bhagyaraj was one of his assistant directors.
 In 2008, Bharathiraja made his television debut with series Thekkathi Ponnu which aired on Kalaignar TV.
 He went on to direct two other series Appanum Aathaalum and Muthal Mariyathai for the same channel.

 During early 2016, Bharathiraja was embroiled in a legal tussle with director Bala on making a film titled Kutra Parambarai, though neither filmmaker eventually made their respective films.
 He later moved on to plan a film starring director Vasanth's son, Ritwik Varun, and Vikram's nephew, but the film was dropped after two schedules.
-In 2018, Bharathirajaa was working on a film titled November 8, Iravu 8 Mani starring Vidharth, which narrates events following the decision to demonetise certain banknotes in India.
+In 2018, Bharathiraja was working on a film titled 8 November, Iravu 8 Mani starring Vidharth, which narrates events following the decision to demonetise certain banknotes in India.

+Death

+On 27 December 2025, Bharathiraja fell ill and was admitted to a private hospital in Chennai within a week.
+Hospital authorities confirmed that his condition was stable and many people from the film fraternity paid him a visit.
+He died of complications on 10 June 2026, at the age of 84 and was buried with full state honors.
+He was predeceased by his son, Manoj Bharathiraja, who had died in March 2025.